-When you slouch, your spine, neck, shoulders and temporomandibular joints in your jaw are out of alignment.
-This can result in tension on your jaw, affect your bite, and cause popping, clicking, locking and pain.
+When you slouch, your spine, neck, shoulders, and temporomandibular joints (TMJ) in your jaw are out of alignment.
+This can result in tension on your jaw, affect your bite, and cause popping, clicking, locking, and pain.

 7. Rib Compression and Breathing Issues

-When your posture is poor, your body often hunches forward, which restricts your rib cage and puts pressure on your diaphragm.
-Over time, this can make it difficult for your rib cage to fully expand, causing shortness of breath.
+When your posture is poor, your body often hunches forward, restricting your rib cage and putting pressure on your diaphragm.
+Over time, this can make it difficult for your rib cage to expand, causing shortness of breath entirely.

 Try diaphragmatic breathing exercises three to four times a day as advised by the University of Georgia.
 Lie on your back, breathe slowly through your nose.
 Place your hand on your abdomen so that you can feel your diaphragm moving.
 Tighten your abdominal muscles as you exhale through your lips.

 It is also possible to buy devices known as posture correctors.
 Typically, such products gently apply pressure to the front of your shoulders, pulling them back to prevent slouching.
-They are similar to a back brace.
 Some are designed intentionally to be mildly uncomfortable when you slouch to remind you to sit up straight at all times.
-Online reviews are very mixed with some users swearing by the effectiveness of posture correctors while others complain they are painful and don’t work.
-If you are considering purchasing a posture corrector, be sure to consult with your doctor first for guidance.
+If you consider purchasing a posture corrector, be sure to seek medical advice from your doctor first.

 Protect Your Spine